Skip to content

 ADRs have been formalized since Michael Nygard's 2011 post.
 The concept of architectural invariants has existed in computer science since at least Hoare logic in the 1960s — conditions that must hold before and after every operation.
 But the documentation format for architectural invariants was never standardized.
 Every team that documents invariants invents their own format.

-edikt formalizes them: a committed template contract, a committed lifecycle, and compile pipeline integration that turns invariants into directives Claude follows automatically.
+edikt formalizes them: a committed template contract, a committed lifecycle, and compile pipeline integration that turns invariants into directives the model follows automatically.

 How Invariant Records differ from ADRs